Blogs

 If you excel at writing and understand the law well, then this profession is the right one for you.
 If you are capable of writing and editing law books used by law students or if you are able to write legal reports for various publications or newspapers, this job would fit you well.
 You can also work with a journalist as a guide who guides them all the time.

-Law graduates could join law firms or corporate fir and conduct analyses regarding the law sphere about the company and its functions.
+Law graduates could join law firms or corporate firms and conduct analyses regarding the law sphere of the company and its functions.
 This requires aspirants to own a license in order to practice law.

-Legal Analysts also have the ability to assist in drafting various legal documents and also assists attorneys.
+Legal Analysts also have the ability to assist in drafting various legal documents and also assist attorneys.
 In the case of financial law, this is a great option for a fruitful career after LLB.
-It also requires you to be well analytical and organisational along with a great athlete.
+It also requires you to be well analytical and organisational.

 11. Legal Researcher